 particle.raw is a bunch of leftover textures from Crash TWOC, one of the textures which is a stained glass texture featuring Dr. Neo Cortex also appears in LEGO Star Wars: The Video Game which Traveller's Tales also developed, albeit much more darker.

 WaterCubemap.dds is an image of the interior of Microsoft's building and is once again a leftover from Crash TWOC.

-This placeholder voice file has some developers role-playing Nemo and Marlin in “Going to School”.
+Present only in the GameCube and Xbox ports is the placeholder voice file audio\english\gts_intr.
+It has two developers role-playing Nemo and Marlin for the “Going to School” level.

 Unused Gameplay Styles